UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week03/lecture02p1.md

 ---
-title: Lecture 2.1 - Data storage & Operations, Image data
+title: Lecture 2.1 - A bit of Bureaucracy; Data storage & Operations, Image data
 layout: lecture
 description: >-
  When we draw something on a screen, how do we represent that internally, and how is that translated into pixels?
 How are values transformed from 0's and 1's into values we can manipulate and understand?